christopherBelter/textmining/README.md

     mystopwords <- scan("stopwords.txt", what="varchar", skip=1)
     library(reutils)

 Then save the PubMed search query you want to run.
-In this case I'll search for publications on Huntington's Disease published over a three-year time period.
+In this case I'll search for publications on Zika virus published in 2016.

-    mquery <- "huntington disease[mh] AND 2013:2015[dp]"
+    mquery <- "zika virus[mh] AND 2016[dp]"

 Next, run the search against the PubMed API and save the pmids of the search results to NCBI's history server so you can download them later.